-... values are: Student-Centered, Integrity, Respect, Accountability, Innovation, and Passion.
+... time.”
+Its main values are: Student-Centered, Integrity, Respect, Accountability, Innovation, and Passion.

 As a response to the community and industry demand, GPRC gives students a broad range of facilities to better meet the students’ needs.
 They include: Fully equipped double gymnasium, Fitness centre, Climbing gym, Bookstore, Library holdings (60,000+), 500 Seat Douglas J. Cardinal Performing Arts Centre, Howlers - Licensed student lounge, and Pillars cafeteria & Bernie’s coffee bars.